Being a writer is exciting and fun. But we have so many confused words to work with to express our ideas and imagination.

 It would be a long list to include all word pairs like these.

-So it’s better to look at some of the common words that can we can get wrong.
+So, it’s better to look at some common words we can get wrong.

 The confused words in the list below are often the most problematic for new writers.